juanes-grimaldos/Udemy-webscrapping/README.md

 - src: as main folder
     - class: for main classes to use
         - practice: scripts to pratice
+            - single_page: practice scripts for only one page
+            - multiple_page: practice scripts for horizontal and vertical scrapy
     - scripts: for class scripts
     - basics: for basic building blocks or concepts.